Avowed to autonomy, espoused to empowerment, we seek the firmest of roots and nurture our truest of blooms.

 Sprung from soil, nourished by water, grown from light.

-An intuitive, botanical Oracle deck rooted in mythology and infused with plant magic, the Pythia Botanica offers 48 hand-illustrated and tea-stained cards.
-Each card derives from personal meaning rooted in mythology surrounding the adorning herbs and flowers.
-The deck includes a guidebook with instructions on readings, corresponding botanical illustrations and meanings.
+An intuitive, botanical Oracle deck, the Pythia Botanica holds 48 hand-illustrated and tea-stained cards, alongside a bound guidebook.
+Each of these cards derive from personal meaning rooted in mythology surrounding the adorning herbs and flowers.
 Allow the spirit of these plants to guide you.

 From the Garden to the cards